harrellbm/Quartz-Garden/content/A Creature Among Machines.md

 A simple case study in this is sleep deprivation (a physical state).
 Anyone who is a parent (or finds themselves sleep deprived for other reasons) knows that this singular environmental factor deeply affects everything from patience levels to thinking speed.
 Yet one would scarcely argue that sleep is a comprehensive human driver.
 If we did, we could end up with some ridiculous theories of Human existence like “the human as hibernator.”
 Instead, a more comprehensive approach that can acknowledge the multifactor nature of human existence and motivation is needed.

+# Starting from Parts or Wholeness?

+How viewing the universe as a mechanism has temped us to think of ourselves as machines Referring to book one of Christopher

+Use Christoper Alexander idea of wholeness and centers

+This lines up with how scripture talks about humanity

+Difference of description a key example
+Elements of humanity more centers than parts

+Also the way god reacts to sin in the Israelite community makes so much more sense from this perspective as does the corrosiveness of original sin

+The corruption in the whole of one human can’t help but affect the whole of the next generation which is literally what God says

 # A Creaturely Anthropology: The Intermingling and Dependence of Parts

+Christopher approaches from an empirical and architectural frame

+But I seek to show how the idea of wholeness and centers can help us more effectively understand ourselves and the world around us that is harmonious with the way Scripture speaks and presents the human person

+Relation of righteousness and shalom with wholeness

 Keeping this need for a more expansive view in mind, the writer proposes an alternative perspective to consider.
-Although it no doubt exists somewhere outside the author's knowledge base (Ecclesiastes 1:9), nonetheless for our purposes it will be called: *A Creaturely Anthropology*.
+Although this perspective no doubt exists somewhere outside the author's knowledge base (Ecclesiastes 1:9), nonetheless for our purposes it will be called: *A Creaturely Anthropology*.

 Unlike the anthropologies that seek a singular primary driver, this perspective conceptualizes the human person as an altogether complex, messy, and at many points mysterious creature.
 Rather than seeking to diminish perplexing parts of human experience, this perspective welcomes them.
 For it is only through the interrelation of all parts that we begin to understand the whole.
 In other words, a Creaturely Anthropology defines a human not as differentiated by a particular primary driver but as the interrelation and overlap of dependent parts.